 What is domestic conflict (DC)?

-“Domestic Conflict” can occur between persons in different types of relationships and refers to the use of physical, sexual, psychological, or emotional force or power, threatened or actual, against family members, intimate partners, relatives, cohabitants, or acquaintances that results in harm.
+“Domestic Conflict (DC)” can occur between persons in different types of relationships and refers to the use of physical, sexual, psychological, or emotional force or power, threatened or actual, against persons in a number of different types of relationships including family members, cohabitants and current or former married, commonlaw or intimate partners, that results in harm.

 What is interpersonal violence (IV)?

-“Interpersonal Violence” refers to threatened or actual behaviours experienced between family members, intimate partners, and current or former married or common-law partners that results in harm.
+“Interpersonal Violence” refers to threatened or actual behaviours experienced between family members, cohabitants and current or former married, common-law or intimate partners that result in harm.

 What is intimate partner violence (IPV)?